Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 There are other colloquial names, but those are the main names.

-The button is designed to work as a mouse on a laptop.
+The Lenovo Thinkpad middle button is designed to function as a mouse on the laptop.

 The concept is simple, and it was fairly popular on laptops for a long time.